tixy74/devops/TP02/README.md

 - The `needs: test-backend` line is needed because we want git to build only if the test pass
 - Test if in the github repository in the menu action --> Green again ! :D
 ## Publish
 - Generate a token in https://hub.docker.com/settings/security
+- L'ajouter dans les secrets sur Github
 - Add before the Build image and pushs:
     ```
     - name: Login to DockerHub